SAND-Lab/MEA-NAP/docs/methods.rst

-Methods for Cellular-scale Network Analysis of MEA recordings
+Methods for Microscale Network Analysis of MEA recordings
 ======================================